ubffm/deromanize/README.rst

 Creating a Profile
 ~~~~~~~~~~~~~~~~~~
 A profile has fairly simple format.
 It is a dictionary which contains
+dictionaries that have all the information needed to build up
-dictionaries with strings or lists of strings.
-It can easily be stored
+transliteration rules.
+It can easily be stored as JSON or any format
-as JSON, or a .ini file could be used with little post processing.
-I
-like to use YAML because it's easy to write (though I do not mean to
+can represent the same data structures as JSON.
+I like to use YAML
+because it's easy to write (though I do not mean to endorse the
-endorse the abomination that is the YAML standard in so doing; Perhaps
+abomination that is the YAML standard in so doing; Perhaps hjson would
-hjson would be a saner choice).
+be a saner choice).

-The profile, at the very least, must define all consonants and vowels
-used in the Romanization standard (including digraphs).
+The profile.

 .. code:: yaml

+ keys:
+   base:
+     - consonants
+     - vowels

  consonants:
   ʾ: א